andrewleverette/data_wrangling_with_rust/introduction_to_apache_arrow_and_datafusion/README.md

 - What is this series about and why am I writing it?
 - What topcis will be covered in the series?

-### Topic: Introduction to Apache Arrow and Datafusion
+### Topic: Introduction to Apache Arrow and DataFusion

 - What is the goal of this article?
 - What will be covered in this article